 Just like Qlik, TIBCO Spotfire offers augmented intelligence for your business.
 Besides, thanks to the multi-modal interface, you will be able to choose how exactly you want to interact with the data.

 Product templates and example solutions are provided, so you can use them to speed up the process of making your business intelligent.
-Moreover, there are numerous ways to learn how to use TIBCO Spotfire: classroom and online trainings, interactive demos, videos, and so on.
+Moreover, there are numerous ways to learn how to use TIBCO Spotfire: classroom and online training, interactive demos, videos, and so on.

 The tool has several editions, so the pricing depends on the package you choose.
 But before you decide if you really want to use TIBCO Spotfire, you can try it for free.
 You will have 30 days on getting familiar with the tool on the desktop or in the browser.